The ABA purchases insurance through Gallagher Insurance.

 If an incident and / or accident occurs, it must be documented and recorded immediately.

-If there is personal injury or property damage the CCA must be notified immediately.
+If there is personal injury or property damage the ABA must be notified immediately.

 Education and Instructional Liability app - use for Canbike and Let's Ride